SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_and_Configuring_a_Process_Definition.md

 1. Click the *Activate* button.

-1. On the first page of the *create activation window* wizard specify the following information:
+1. On the first page of the *create activation window* wizard, specify the following information:

-   - **Process name**: Specify a name for the activation window
+   - **Process name**: Specify a name for the activation window.

    - **Service info**: Identify the process and enable to push tokens into the process from custom code.

      - Select *Create New* to create a *Service info* with the same name as the activation window.

-     - Select an existing *Service info* from the drop-down list in case it is required to create multiple activation windows and always link them to the same process identifier.
+     - Select an existing *Service info* in case it is required to create multiple activation windows and always link them to the same process identifier.

      ![Activation Window](~/user-guide/images/Activation_Window.png)